kerol/mac-setup/iTerm/zsh.md

 # Zsh

 We'll install `zsh` for all the features offered by `oh-my-zsh`.
 The installation and usage is really intutive.
-The `env.sh` is a config file we maintain so as to not pollute the `~/.zshrc` too much. `env.sh` holds aliases, exports, path changes etc.
+The `zshenv.sh` is a config file we maintain so as to not pollute the `~/.zshrc` too much. `zshenv.sh` holds aliases, exports, path changes etc.
+`Notes:`Keep only .zsh-update .zsh_history .zshrc in your home folder.

 ### Zsh